Chapter 14 BWV 78 Jesu, der du meine Seele

-But it is also a massive ritornello movement; the orchestra begins and ends it, additionally interpolating episodes of various lengths between choral entries.
+But it is also a massive ritornello movement; the orchestra begins and ends it, additionally interpolating episodes of various lengths between the choral entries.
 If one thinks of these entries as the 'solos', one can easily recognise the Italianate concerto structure.
-For the technically minded it is of interest to work out the key plan of this fantasia.
-Bach, seemingly completely unfettered by the constraints of the chorale tune, steers himself to four of the five related keys, C and D minors, F and Bb majors; a feat of incredible harmonic dexterity.
-This is another superb example of Bach's highly innovative approach to the structural problems of these fantasias, alluded to in other chapters.
+For the technically minded, it is of interest to work out the key plan of this fantasia.
+Bach, seemingly completely unfettered by the constraints of the chorale tune, steers himself to four of the five related keys, C and D minors, F and Bb majors; an incredible feat of harmonic dexterity.
+This is another excellent example of Bach's highly innovative approach to the structural problems of these fantasias, alluded to in many other chapters.

 Finally, this movement is a huge chorale/fantasia in which, as we have come to expect in this cycle, each phrase of the melody taken by the sopranos.
 It is not any one of these structures; it is a unique combination of all three.

 Keen listeners will recognize the opening bass theme (bars 1-4) which is a descending chromatic scale from g to d.
 A similar version is also used (as a ground bass) in the Crucifixus of the Bm Mass (originating in C 12) and in the bass aria from C 4.
 This theme is one of infinite sadness and Bach frequently uses it as a symbol of the cross.
 It only occurs twice as a fleeting image in the C 4 movement but here it is used in all voices except the sopranos (who are tied to the chorale melody) and it is even inverted.
 Listeners may amuse themselves by counting the number of times they hear it.
 Even before the first choral entry it occurs four times, twice successively in the bass line, thence on oboes.